 In 2019, we announced 1:1 gender pay equity in salaries of men and women at Nestlé, and in 2021 we were proud to share that we went further to establish 1:1 pay equity in underrepresented minority employee salaries.

 In addition to transparent pay equity, we’re taking on issues of equity at every level: using data, deeply embedding a culture of belonging, and building greater access to growth opportunities.
-This commitment to equity is among the reasons we’re proud to be listed on Bloomberg’s Gender Equality Index (GEI) for the fourth consecutive year.
+This commitment to equity is among the reasons we’re proud to be listed on Bloomberg’s Gender Equality Index (GEI) for the fifth consecutive year.
 The GEI recognizes companies committed to transparency in gender-related data and showcases companies with a commitment to gender equality.

 Here’s how we’re taking our commitment to equity even further: